attenditechnology/attendi-ios/README.md

 - Go to the General tab.
 - Scroll down to Frameworks, Libraries, and Embedded Content.
 - Click the "+", find AttendiSpeechService.xcframework, and add it.
+- Click on Add Other... and Add Files...
+- Select from the folder Carthage/Build/AttendiSpeechService.xcframework.
 - If you are adding the framework to an "App target", ensure it is set to "Embed & Sign", otherwise if you are embedding the framework into another framework, ensure it is set to "Do Not Embed".

 ## Usage